A helpful Guide to

 The picturesque mountains, large valleys, dense forest and the high altitude region gives an opportunity to breathe fresh air and experience the beauty of these less travelled destinations.

-Today, we will start from Haridwar to Barkot via Dehradun and Mussorie with a optional stopover at the famous Kempty falls.
-Barkot is a very popular destination in Uttarkashi District, Garhwal division and is situated at an elevation of 1200.
-Night stay can be planned at Barkot for travelling Yamnotri next day which is only 50kms.
+Starting our journey, we will head to Barkot via Dehradun and Mussorie with a optional stopover at the famous Kempty falls.
+Barkot is a very popular destination in Uttarkashi District, Garhwal division and is situated at an elevation of 1200 m.

 The temple was constructed by the Gorkha General Amar Singh Thapa in the 18th Century and is situated on the banks of Bhagirathi.
 According to popular Hindu legend, it was here that Goddess Ganga descended when Lord Shiva released the mighty river from the locks of his hair.